Estif-anon/z-doctors/README.md

 - Local and push notifications
 - Local storage with **SQLite**
 - Data kept in sync with firestore
 - Secure authentication (Firebase Auth ready)
+- Supports subscription and trial period
 - Material Design interface with responsive layouts
 - Multi-language support (English & Amharic)
+- Has an admin companion app

 ---